 That's such an important message for everybody to hear.
 Like, people can't hear that enough.
 Yeah, I love that.

 Elizabeth Onyeabor: 19:13

 yeah, there's nothing wrong.
 We're not trying to fix it.
 Okay, nothing wrong.
 We're just not trying to fix it.

 I want to talk about it because I thought it was really interesting.
 When you and I were talking earlier about there are different types of perfectionists there.
 I think there are three different kinds or three types that you focus on.
 I know you touched on probably already touched on it a little bit, but just identify because maybe this will help some people that are listening.
 If they're not, they're wondering, they're still wondering, I might be a perfectionist if Yeah, how does it show up in those ways?

 Elizabeth Onyeabor: 19:51

-Okay, so there's the three types are self oriented, which is what I'm primarily talking about here.
+Okay, so there's the three types are self-oriented, which is what I'm primarily talking about here.
 That's where you look In Word and say, I expected this of myself, when I don't need it, I'd beat myself up, I don't feel good enough.
-And the second type is other oriented perfectionist, I expect other people to get everything right.
+And the second type is other-oriented perfectionist, I expect other people to get everything right.
 And you don't, you can be one or all or any combination of these.
 I had the trifecta, okay.
 So expect myself to be perfect, I expected other people to be perfect.
 And the third one is socially oriented.
 So I thought other people expected me to be perfect, too.
-And this, of socially oriented or perfectionism has really reached almost epidemic proportions in the younger generation now with Instagram, and Snapchat, and all that kind of thing.
+And this, of socially oriented or perfectionism, has reached almost epidemic proportions in the younger generation now with Instagram, Snapchat, and all that kind of thing.
 Because there's so much pressure to look, you know, outwardly a certain way.
 So we expect there's a social pressure of how we, we think society thinks we should be, yeah.
 When you can,

 Michael Kithcart: 21:14